Skip to content

 Biomass in the UDB

-Different designations of biomasses in the registers
+Different designations of biomass in the registers

 What are the first steps with the UDB?

-The first step with the UDB for all economic operators is the recording of Initial stocks.
+The first step with the UDB for all economic operators is the recording of initial stocks.
 According to the UDB documentation, this is required for all economic operators from 01.01.2024.
 Users must first create all suppliers.
 The user can then navigate to "Entry of initial stocks":

 Source: UDB | 28.08.2024